Today, I’m going to let you in on ….

 - They felt totally lethargic.

 Does this sound like you?
-If so, I can sympathize … I really can.
+If so, you’re not alone.
 Sugar is in almost everything the food industry pushes at us – it’s nearly everywhere.
 And, it might be even more dangerous than you know.
 More greens can help, as can our 3 day smoothie detox, but read on for much more.

 The dangerous effects of too much sugar